 PHA 350.
 Introduction to Research Methods and Biostatistics.
 2 credits.
 Students will identify and interpret research questions, hypotheses, variables, sampling methods, research designs, as well as, descriptive and inferential statistics.
 The emphasis is to evaluate and assess the validity and significance of these research components so there is appropriate interpretations of research results.
 The goal is for students to become critical readers and users of research so they can practice evidence-based pharmacy and contribute to pharmacy's knowledge base.
 Students will learn to interpret the validity and the statistics of a research report, but will not necessarily learn to conduct research or perform statistical calculations.

-PHA 351, Foundations of Public Health, 2 credits, FA
+PHA 351.
+Foundations of Public Health.
+2 credits.
+FA

 This course introduces principles and practice of public health, from population and patient care perspectives.
 Key epidemiologic and public health terminology is covered.
-Pharmacy applications of core functions and essential services of public health are addressed.
+Pharmacy applications of core functions and essential services of public health, as well as Healthy People Objectives and Millenium Development Goals, are addressed.
 Partnership opportunities in collective efforts to optimize public health are explored.
 P: PHA 321.

 PHA 359.
-Dispensing and Patient Care I. 3 credits.
+Dispensing and Patient Care I. 0-3 credits.